pipeops-dev/pipeops-docs/docs/User Guides/For Startups/cluster-provisioning.md

 ### Step 1: Configure Your Server

 1. Choose the deployment environment: **Dev**, **Stage**, or **Prod**.
-2. Choose your preffered server type
+2. Choose your preferred server type
 3. Select your preferred AWS region for deployment.
 4. Click **Proceed** to move to the next step.